The Tramp: First National

 Chaplin wrote, produced, directed, and starred in nine films for his own production company between 1918 and 1923.
 In all but one of them Chaplin dressed as the character, the exception being The Pilgrim.
 These films were distributed by First National.

 United Artists

 Chaplin wrote, produced, directed, and/or starred in eight films for United Artists, though only four of them featured the Tramp character, five if The Great Dictator is included.
 Chaplin also wrote the musical scores, beginning with City Lights.

 Impersonations

 In the 1910s, due to the desire for more Chaplin films than Chaplin could make, many created their own character like the Tramp or even just played the Tramp.
 This has continued, though to a much lesser degree, after the 1910s due to people admiring Chaplin.
 Some films have been animated and obviously do not need an actor to play the character, who is portrayed as mute.

+Gloria Swanson (as Norma Desmond) did a burlesque of The Tramp in Sunset Boulevard.
 The most famous impersonation is that by Billy West.